je-r/FloatingPointer/README.md

 To get it:

-- either download sources and compile it with Visual Studio 2017 (Community Edition suffices, no need to use Professional or Enterprise editions)
+- either download sources and compile it yourself with Visual Studio 2017 (Community Edition suffices, no need to use Professional or Enterprise editions)

 - download compiled version from the Binary directory of this repository